 Oscar C. Page joined AGB Search in 2010 as one of the firm's first executive search consultants.
-He has successfully completed searches for more than 65 presidential, provost, chief executive officer, deans of business, admissions, and students searches.
-He has also served as a consultant to boards of trustees and presidents for supporting presidential transitions.
+He has successfully completed searches for more than 65 presidential, provost, chief executive officer, and dean positions.
+He also serves as a consultant to boards of trustees and presidents for supporting presidential transitions.
 Most recently, Dr. Page has conducted executive searches for: